 - Your teaching resume should list your data: Your full name, city, state or province, phone number(s), and email address.

-- You need to have a resume summary or profile as an introduction to who you are as an education professional.
-This resume section will help the reader know what type of work you wish to secure and provides a summary of qualifications.
+- You need to have a resume summary or profile to introduce who you are as an education professional.
+This resume section will help the reader know what type of work you wish to secure and summarize qualifications.
 Make sure you can back up and explain everything you state in a resume profile.

 - A list of your unique skills as they specifically relate to the position you are seeking will help you grab the attention of employers.
 Using the right keywords in this section is vital to get past the applicant tracking systems.